Ph.D. Admissions for Maternal and Child Health (MCH)

 College Park, MD 20742

-Complete instructions and a checklist to guide you through the application process are available on the Graduate School Admissions website.
+Complete instructions and a checklist to guide you through the second application process for the University of Maryland are available on the Graduate School Admissions website.

-If you have additional questions about the application or would like to speak to a graduate student about our program, please contact our Graduate Director at:
+If you have additional questions about the application or would like to speak to a graduate student about our program, please contact our Director of Graduate Studies at:

 Department of Family Science